itsrcx/PhishGuardAI/README.md

      - `VITE_COGNITO_USER_POOL_CLIENT_ID` (from CloudFormation output)
      - `VITE_COGNITO_USER_POOL_ID` (from CloudFormation output)

    - **For Amplify deployment:**
+     In `Frontend build command` and `Build output directory` upload `buildspec.yml` from frontend/amplify dir.
      Add these variables in the Amplify Console under "Environment variables" before deploying.

    - **For local development:**